ayushgoel/ayushgoel.github.io/_posts/2015-07-09-creating-footer-for-jekyll.md

 ---
 tags: jekyll svg html
 ---
-Updating footer to include all social links
--

 I am updating this jekyll blog to a new theme.
 For the new theme, I had to update the footer to include links to my mail, github and twitter.